 Figure 2.
-The beginning page of the training mode of CREDE.
+The landing page for the CREDE training mode.

-In a training or tutoring mode, also called a presentation mode, each letter, its sound, and syllable are presented and explained using multimedia.
-Hebrew alphabet consists of 22 letters.
-For each letter a content is presented according to increasing level of difficulty from a single letter to a word consisting of 4-7 letters.
-4 letters word considered to be a difficult word since according to Hebrew orthography only consonants are written and vowels are written as a niqqud (In Hebrew orthography, niqqud or nikud is a system of diacritical signs used to represent vowels or distinguish between alternative pronunciations of letters of the Hebrew alphabet).
-Therefore, in majority of cases 4 letters word is a 4 consonants word.
-The tutoring section for each letter ends with some kind of letter recognition’s game.
+In the training and tutoring mode (also called the presentation mode), each letter, its sound, and its syllable are presented and explained using multimedia content.
+The Hebrew alphabet consists of 22 letters.
+For each letter, a content item is presented according to an increasing level of difficulty, from a single letter to a word consisting of 4–7 letters.
+A four-letter word is considered to be a difficult word since, in Hebrew orthography, they contain only consonants and vowels appear as niqqud (part of a system of diacritical signs used to represent vowels or distinguish between alternative pronunciations of letters of the Hebrew alphabet).
+Therefore, in a majority of cases, a four-letter word is a four-consonant word.
+The tutoring section for each letter ends with a letter-recognition game.

-For identified users (a registered learner) the game content is built and adapted according to collected and tracked data about the learning progress of individual users.
-Information about learner’s errors and mistakes, the time spent on solving tasks, learner’s progress, engagement and usage of the program is stored at the system.
-The content is adapted to a learner’s academic level, provides personalized learning paths and a variety of reading strategies.
-For each successful game points are given to the user.
-For each game data about user’s actions is added to the database (number of games played, number of correct incorrect answers, incorrect letter or word, average time for play and more).
-A specially designed graphical leader board is added to keep the learner active and to encourage users to play more games, which basically means to learn and train more letters and words.
+For identified users (registered learners), the game content is built and adapted according to data on their progress that is collected and tracked.
+Information about a learner’s errors and mistakes, the time a learner spends on solving tasks, and the learner’s progress, engagement, and use of the program is stored in the system.
+The content is adapted to the learner’s academic level, providing personalized learning paths and a variety of reading strategies.
+For each successful game, the user receives points.
+For each game, data about the user’s actions are added to the database (including the number of games played, number of correct/incorrect answers, incorrect letters or words, and average time of play).
+A specially designed graphical leader board is visible to keep learners active and to encourage them to play more games, which means practicing and learning more letters and words.

-In playing and testing mode a learner (a child) can play any game that he/she chooses.
-All games are customized for this learner using information about learner’s errors and mistakes, successes and achievements, the time spent on solving previous tasks and learner’s progress.
-CREDE system uses learning analytics and suggests a great variety of games and activities available to a child.
-It analyses which tasks are more difficult for a learner to complete, suggesting which skills and knowledge they should enhance to achieve a more effective learning outcome, which gamification elements should be added for this user to keep him engaged with the system.
-The system encourages children to learn and experiment through play.
-Constant and very exact feedback allows putting in front of the child the optimal next stage activity allowing the games to evolve naturally into learning and forming very sophisticated environment that keeps the learner active.
+In playing and testing mode, a learner (a child) can play any game that they choose.
+All games are customized for this learner using information about their errors and mistakes, successes and achievements, time spent on solving previous tasks, and individual progress.
+The CREDE system uses learning analytics to suggest which of a great variety of games and activities should be made available to a learner.
+It analyzes which tasks are more difficult for a learner to complete, suggesting the skills and knowledge that they should enhance to achieve a better learning outcome and the gamification elements that should be added for this user to maintain engagement with the system.
+The system thus encourages children to learn and experiment through play.
+Constant and very precise feedback provides the optimal next-stage activity for the user, thereby allowing the game to become a learning experience in a sophisticated environment that keeps the learner active.

-An unknown user (a guest anonymous learner) can access and use a training mode freely with all the learning part and the end games for this part.
-In case of anonymous learner, the system does not remember user’s behavior, choices, successes and mistakes.
-This unknown user gets only a partial default functionality of the playing and testing mode.
+An unknown user (an anonymous guest learner) can access and use the training mode freely, including all the learning and game elements.
+In such cases, the system does not remember the user’s behavior, choices, successes, or mistakes.
+The unknown user, therefore, gets only partial default functionality of the playing and testing mode.